section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 The pipeline stages are sequential, the first stage has a column named `course_title` which is transformed into `mytokens` as the output column.
 The columns are further transformed until we reach the `vectorizedFeatures` after the four pipeline stages.

-`vectorizedFeatures` will now become the input of the last pipeline stage which is `LogisticRegression`.The last stage is where we build our model.
+`vectorizedFeatures` will now become the input of the last pipeline stage which is `LogisticRegression`.
+The last stage is where we build our model.

 This is a sequential process starting from the `tokenizer` stage to the `idf` stage as shown below: